Analytics built by: Location, Inc.

 The housing in Springfield was primarily built before 1939 ( 39.55%), making the housing stock in Springfield some of the oldest overall in America, although there is a range of ages of homes in Springfield.
 The next most important housing age is between 1940-1969 ( 36.75%), followed by between 1970-1999 ( 19.11%).
 There's also some housing in Springfield built between 2000 and later ( 4.59%).

 Vacant housing appears to be an issue in Springfield.
 Fully 13.76% of the housing stock is classified as vacant.
 Left unchecked, vacant Springfield homes and apartments can be a drag on the real estate market, holding Springfield real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to Ohio, our data show that Springfield's latest annual appreciation rate is lower than 90% of the other cities and towns in Ohio.
+Relative to Ohio, our data show that Springfield's latest annual appreciation rate is higher than 90% of the other cities and towns in Ohio.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Springfield differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Springfield - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Springfield real estate investment or home purchase decisions.